NoNPCSociety/nonpcsociety.github.io/docs/ace/ACE_Public_Specification_v1.0.md

 Each eligible wallet may approve up to 3 works.

+Each approval counts as one vote.

-ACE must publish:
+ACE MUST publish:

 - Vote totals for each finalist
-- Final ranking
+- Final ranking of all finalists

 ---